ENGH 101: Composition

 View 85 Other Sections of this Course in this Semester »

 Course Information from the University Catalog

 Provides student writers with the skills and mindsets needed to effectively respond to a range of academic and public writing situations through particular attention to rhetorical flexibility and inquiry-based research.
 Students learn to engage in a process of discovery and consider diverse perspectives before making a judgment, taking a stance, or proposing a solution.
 Students learn to analyze and respond to a range of rhetorical situations (writing in various genres for different audiences and purposes); develop strategies to critically read a range of non-fiction genres; engage in in-depth inquiry and writing processes; locate, evaluate, and synthesize source material to discover and answer complex questions; and reflect on what they are learning and how they are applying new knowledge, as well as on their research and writing processes.
+Notes: Students must attain minimum grade of C to fulfill degree requirements.
 Equivalent to ENGH 100, ENGH 122, ENGH 123.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.